jghsrobotics/gst-raspberry/README.md

   ## SENDER ONLY ---------------------------

   # Height
-  // Height of the video feed in pixels
+  // Height of the video feed in pixels (int)

   # Width
-  // Width of the video feed in pixels
+  // Width of the video feed in pixels (int)

   # FPS
   // FPS of the video feed.
-Anything greater than 30 FPS is zoomed in
+Anything greater than 30 FPS is zoomed in (int)

   # Bitrate
   // Allowed bitrate in bits.
 This should be as high as possible for super low-latency, though if you go too high it'll integer overflow.
-  // On the raspberry pi, the max bitrate is 25 mbs, which would be `20000000` in this setting.
+  // On the raspberry pi, the max bitrate is 25 mbs, which would be `20000000` in this setting. (uint)
   ```

-## Making it even faster
+## Making it fast
-Reducing quality in `sender.py` via the -q argument can reduce lag, as well as just plugging the a router directly to a computer via an ethernet cable.
+From experience, messing with these will reduce latency:
+* Lowering resolution via `Height` and `Width`
+* Increasing bitrate
+* Increasing FPS
+* Lowering FPS if bandwidth is exceeded
+* Lowering `-q` manually in `sender.py` (0 - 70)
+* Using UDP instead of TCP
+* Using a 5ghz router or hotspot between the machines
+* Connecting router to Linux machine via ethernet

+## Troubleshooting

+*Why is the camera zoomed in?*

+The Raspberry Pi Camera module will zoom in if the FPS is above around 30.
+To make the camera zoomed out, set it to an FPS of ~30 or lower

+*Why is the video literal seconds behind the video feed?*

+If the resolution or FPS is too high, your router will actually buffer frames before sending them out to not go over its bandwidth.
+Over time, this may result in a "traffic jam" that will cause your video feed to lag far behind.

+*More to come*